Skip to content Skip to footer

 • 72% of UK employers plan to encourage employees to explore generative AI tools to help streamline routine tasks.

-• 44% of businesses will implement automation and digital transformations initiatives to help boost productivity in the next 12 months.
+• 44% of businesses will implement automation and digital transformation initiatives to help boost productivity in the next 12 months.

 • 60% of workers believe that AI will positively impact their careers and skills.